jhb123/htmx-blog/README.md

     └── key.pem
 ```
 Notes on each file:
 - `.env_local` is optional and is for development purposes.
-Malke sure the password matches whats in `db_root_password.txt`.
+Make sure the password matches what is in `db_root_password.txt`.
 It should contain the following:
     ```
     export ROCKET_PROFILE="debug"
     export ROCKET_DATABASES={sqlx={url="mysql://root:<db_root_password>@0.0.0.0:3306/blog"}}